gopheracademy/gopheracademy-web/content/advent-2018/split-data-with-cdc.md

 series = ["Advent 2018"]
 +++

-This post you'll learn what Content-Defined Chunking (CDC) is and how you can use it to split large data into smaller blocks in a deterministic way.
+In this post you'll learn what Content-Defined Chunking (CDC) is and how you can use it to split large data into smaller blocks in a deterministic way.
 These blocks can be found again in other data later, even if the location of the block is different than the first time.
 I wrote a small Go package to do the